 • hair loss, male pattern baldness.

-Causes of increased testosterone in women
+Reasons for increased testosterone in women

 1. Polycystic ovary syndrome (PCOS).
 Medical science does not fully understand whether PCOS increases the production of testosterone or the androgen hormone leads to the development of this disease.
 The two phenomena are closely related to each other.

 7. Adrenal gland diseases: hyperplasia, fatigue syndrome (with increased stress), insulin resistance.
 With these pathologies, the production of testosterone precursors increases: progesterone, androstenedione, pregnenolone, DHEA (dehydroepiandrosterone).
-As a result of the transformation of substances, the male sex hormone is formed.
+As a result of the transformation of substances, a male sex hormone is formed.

-Increasing testosterone in pregnant women
+Increased testosterone in pregnant women

 • Itsenko-Cushing's disease (neuroendocrine disease);